Flotation Tank Therapy - A Review

 Before long, the pan pipes started up again and some lights went on.
 It was time to get out.
 Still in a bit of a dream-like state, I had my second shower.

-Speaking to the staff afterwards, I found out that it's normal not to have fallen asleep, especially as it was my first float.
+I was surprised not to have fallen asleep during my float, but speaking to the staff afterwards I found out that this was normal, especially as it was my first float.
 Apparently the more you do it the more relaxed you get each time.

-Even now, writing and thinking about my float is bringing back that relaxing sensation, (although it's nowhere near as powerful as it was).
+Even now, writing and thinking about my float is bringing back that relaxing sensation, although not as powerful as it was.
 It's as if once your body has experienced that feeling it doesn't forget it, and you can trigger it just by thinking about it.

 So, I'm thinking that it's been a while now since I floated.
 My body could do with a bit of a reminder, and it would be the perfect antidote to this cold wintery weather!